SamiraShahi/SamiraShahi/README.md

 - 📫 How to reach me **shahisamira03@gmail.com**

-- 💪 Motivation **"It's not going to be easy,but it's going to worth it."**
+- 💪 "SEIZE THE DAY"

 <p align="left">
 </p>